mah0001/metadata-editor-docs-v2/intro_acknowledgments.md

 The application benefited from feedback from many colleagues who reviewed and tested it, including Tefera Bekele and Cathrine Machingauta (World Bank data scientists).

-A team at Outsourcify Ltd (Thailand) supported the development of the user interface.

-## Use of AI

-ChatGPT 4o and Microsoft Copilot's *Rewrite* tool were used as a copy editor, but not for substantive content suggestion or creation.